optiseth/ipcheck/README.md

 This script requires python3 and BeautifulSoup.

-You'll need to change 3 variables in the compareIPs function to match your credentials.
+You'll need to change 3 variables in the sendIP function to match your credentials.